Horseradish vs Radish - Health impact and Nutrition Comparison

 Thyroid hormones

-Long-term consumption of radish has a negative effect on the thyroid gland.
-It mimics the symptoms of iodine deficiency hypothyroidism, even though iodine levels are normal.
+Long-term consumption of radish hurts the thyroid gland.
+It mimics the symptoms of hypothyroidism due to iodine deficiency, even though iodine levels are normal.

 Urinary system